Like clockwork, it is and it was predictable and it is happening.

 Obama had summoned congressional leaders from both parties for a gathering tomorrow to discuss the way forward after the midterm elections.

-Meeting was to focus on economic concerns, particularly tax cuts, that are set to perspire at the end of the year.
+Meeting was to focus on economic concerns, particularly tax cuts that are set to perspire at the end of the year.

 The meeting will now be held on November 30th, which again is the date that the extended unemployment benefits are set to perspire.

-The postponement just means that these important issues are going to get very little attention.
+The postponement just means that these important issues are going to get very little attention because Congress will go on its Christmas vacation not long after November the 30th.

-So uh but I I have to laugh here.
+So, but I have to laugh here.

-It's it appeared to signal that Republicans are less anxious than the White House to launch a new era of bipartisan.
+This phrase here, it's it appeared to signal that Republicans are less anxious than the White House to launch a new era of bipartisan.

 What is this obsession with bipartisanship?